 “I bet it looked pretty cool on TV.
 I couldn’t help but sit there and think as I was trying to save it… that darn Hornaday got me again within a month’s time,” Sauter said after the checkered flag flew.
 “But it all worked out.
 That was good for the fans.”

 Hornaday echoed Sauter’s sentiments during his post-race press conference, saying, “You can’t tell me that Kansas didn’t like that one.
 I’m just glad we both didn’t wreck.”

 The veteran moves put on by both drivers will likely make an extended stay in the Truck Series highlight reels for the remainder of the season.

 2. How did Rick Crawford fare in his first race with Ray Hackett Racing?

-Pit strategy under the third caution moved Crawford up ten spots to fourth for the upcoming restart on lap 32.
-Just two laps later, the driver of the No. 76 Ford found himself side-by-side with then-leader Ron Hornaday, Jr. He got loose and had to chase his truck up the track, collecting Tayler Malsam.
+Pit strategy under the third caution moved Crawford up 10 spots to fourth for the upcoming restart on lap 32.
+Just two laps later, the driver of the No. 76 Ford found himself side-by-side with then-leader Hornaday Jr. He got loose and had to chase his truck up the track, collecting Tayler Malsam.

 Both trucks rolled down the banking into the field of oncoming traffic.
 Amazingly enough, Crawford’s No. 76 Ford caught just one truck, the No. 6 of Brian Rose, while most of the field managed to avoid the wreck.
 But the damage had been done, and Crawford was credited with a 31st-place finish after being unable to repair the RHR Chevy.
 Rose was also done after that wreck and finished 32nd.